RoastBeefSandwichCo/ripple-coins/README-deposits.txt

 More than one way to skin a cat, they say.
 But how many right ways?
 Below, the current fruits of brainstorming.

+## Proposals
-1) external to module:
+1. external to module:
-  A) walletnotify="/usr/bin/node walletnotify.js %s" //Added to <coin>.conf, this option
+  A. walletnotify="/usr/bin/node walletnotify.js %s" //Added to <coin>.conf, this option
 can run a script that will receive the txid, get tx info from coin daemon and update a database that can be polled for new transactions
   B) Poll the database from a deposit-manager script, mark as "Started"